-On forward and inverse models in fluorescence diffuse optical tomography
+This paper investigates forward and inverse problems in fluorescence

 The theoretical results are supported by numerical tests, which demonstrate the viability of the reduced models for the treatment of the inverse problem, and the advantages of nonlinear regularization methods for reconstructing localized fluorophore distributions.